-Our guide to all League of Legends Worlds winners from 2011 to the present provides you with details on the team and their victory.
+Our guide to all League of Legends Worlds winners from 2011 to the present provides you with details on each of the winning team and their victory.
 All of these will go a long way in helping you spot future League of Legends World winners.
 After all, once you see previous Worlds winners League of Legends betting gets a lot easier!

-The League of Legends Worlds Championship is the biggest event in the LoL competitive scene and perhaps in all of esports.
+The League of Legends World Championship is the biggest event in the LoL competitive scene and perhaps in all of esports.
 Each championship event crowns a team as LoL World Champion, which means they are the game’s best players.
 Our list has been updated following the conclusion of the 2022 League of Legends World Championship, which started on September 25th and ended on November 5th.
 So let’s take a look at past LoL Worlds winners.

 List of Past League of Legends Worlds Winners

 |2013||SK Telecom T1||Impact, bengi, Faker, Piglet, PoohManDu||Korea||$1,000,000|